 Sanders shows self-styling and getting dressed as a sacred ceremony, revealing the ritualisation of the mundane and domestic we take for granted as key to develop our introspective understanding of art, design, commerce, ourselves and each other.

-The main themes in Sanders work are struggle, humour and confusion, playing out as folkloric fairy tales tied to the ancient natural landscape he draws inspiration from.
+The main themes in Sanders work are struggle, humour and confusion, playing out as folkloric fairy tales tied to the ancient natural landscape she draws inspiration from.

 A naive aesthetic and childlike raw instinct to forage and collage prompts a softer slower way of thinking that allows more space to process the unknown: scratched and scribbled faces, disintegrating garments and misplaced natural artefacts echo half-memories of scarecrows, puppets and pantomime, finding something human in the crafted and reformed.

-Sanders as a witch uses his spiritual connection to pre-christian Britain to enchant and excite, removing the audience from a real modern world to consider an imagined rite of passage.
+Sanders as a witch uses her spiritual connection to pre-christian Britain to enchant and excite, removing the audience from a real modern world to consider an imagined rite of passage.